flexstack/new-dockerfile/README.md

 ### Static (HTML, CSS, JS)

-[Static Web Server](https://static-web-server.net/) is a cross-platform, high-performance & asynchronous web server for static files serving
+[Static Web Server](https://static-web-server.net/) is a cross-platform, high-performance & asynchronous web server for static files serving.
+It is nearly as fast as Nginx and Lighttpd, but is [easily configurable with environment variables](https://static-web-server.net/configuration/environment-variables/).

 #### Detected Files
   - `public/`